 What do I do if I have a problem?

 Whatever the problem, large or small, staff and senior students are on hand to listen and help in the best possible way.
 Remember most problems are quite easily solved if you share them.
-You can talk to your Personal Tutor, Personal Development Manager, Head of House or a any other member of staff.
+You can talk to your Personal Tutor, Head of Year, Director of Key Stage or a any other member of staff.

 What do I do if I get lost?